Chemistry and Biochemistry Scholarships

 Mary Jane Merrill Scholarship

-Eligibility:Student must be a second semester junior with a signed chemistry or biochemistry major and a cumulative GPA of 3.0 or higher.
-Student must have completed CHM 131 and CHM 132 or CHM 161 (or equivalent transfer credits), CHM 211, and CHM 345 and CHM 346, and be enrolled in at least one chemistry course for the fall semester.
+To be eligible, you must be a second-semester junior with a declared major in chemistry or biochemistry and a cumulative GPA of 3.0 or higher.
+Students must have completed CHM 131 and CHM 132 or CHM 161 (or equivalent transfer credits), CHM 211, and both CHM 345 and CHM 346, and be enrolled in at least one chemistry course for the upcoming fall semester.

 Dr. Barbara Leiting-O'Connell Family Endowed Scholarship